Gourav-334/Noteworks/System Programming/1) Essential Concepts.md

 ### <u>Files & The Filesystem</u>

 - **<u>File descriptor</u>:** A pointer which points to contents of a file.
-- Each file has their own unique descriptor.
+- This descriptor is unique on each instance of opening a file.
 - They are of `int` type & abbreviated as fd.